Bao Shichen: Life

 Bao Shichen grew up in a low-class intellectual family, and had fair education.
 He was son of a low-ranking Green Standard Army officer, and helped his father to suppress the Lin Shuangwen rebellion.
 When his father was ill, he brought his father home in Anhui province.
 While taking care of his father by himself, Bao rented a land to farm, acquiring food this way, and sold vegetables and fruits for money.
-After his father passed away, Bao used his paternal connections to get a commander position in leading the White Lotus campaigns in the northwest.
+After his father died, Bao used his paternal connections to get a commander position in leading the White Lotus campaigns in the northwest.

 Throughout his life, Bao had experienced thirteen failures to pass the highest level of the civil service examination, and therefore did not obtain a formal official position until his late years with the help of friends.

 He died in 1855, on the road that flee from Taiping Rebellion.

 Bao had one son and one daughter.

 His son Bao Cheng published his father's works several times after his death.

 Major works and reputation

 Bao Shichen was a leading figure in jinshi--"statecraft" scholarship, an informal movement of Confucians that published tracts on real problems facing 19th century China.
-His writings owed much to the scholarship of Hong Liangji who had campaigned against the wide-spread corruption under emperor Qianlong.
+His writings owed much to the scholarship of Hong Liangji who had campaigned against the wide-spread corruption under the Qianlong Emperor.
 In 1801, Bao wrote an essay Shuochu (说储, On Wealth) to list his ambitious thoughts on the reforms that could help Qing empire to regain its political power and became prosperous again.
 He believed in the theory of "agriculture first", that agriculture is paramount for achieving prosperity in the country, and he also put down his ideas on agrarian policy in an essay Random notes from the year 1820 (Gengchen zazhu).
 In 1820s and 1830s, Bao did a considerable amount of work on the reforms of the Grain Tribute Administration and the Liang-Huai Salt Administration.

 He advocated large scale institutional reforms, such as getting rid of the Grand Council to improve administrational efficiency, allowing the court to consult the literati, giving farmers low gentry degrees based on their agricultural technique, and reconsolidating the baojia (保甲) system.